maxgreive/brand-forestry/journal/test.md

 ---
 date: 2021-04-10
 author: Brand Urban Art
-title: Latest and greatest
+title: Instagram and Youtube
-excerpt: take a look
+excerpt: follow us

 ---
 you can follow us on Instagram: